-Centrify will create up to 200 jobs over the next five years.
-The total wages in aggregate are required to exceed 110 percent of the county average wage.
-Projected new state wages over the life of the agreement are expected to be approximately $69,204,079.
-Projected new state tax revenues, as a result of corporate, payroll and sales taxes, are estimated to be $2,784,718 over five years.
+L3 Technologies has approximately 3,500 employees based in Salt Lake City, and plans to create up to 250 additional jobs in Utah over the next nine years.
+The total wages in aggregate are required to exceed 110 percent of the average county wage.
+Projected new state wages over the life of the agreement may be up to $183,050,000.
+The projected state tax revenue is a result of corporate, payroll and sales tax.

-Centrify may earn up to 20 percent of the new state taxes they will pay over the five-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit rebate.
-As part of the contract with Centrify, the GOED Board of Directors approved a post-performance tax credit rebate not to exceed $556,944.
-Each year as Centrify meets the criteria in its contract with the state, it will earn a portion of the total tax credit rebate.
+L3 Technologies may earn up to 20 percent of the new state taxes they will pay over the nine-year life of the agreement in the form of a post-performance Economic Development Finance (EDIF) tax credit rebate.
+As part of the contract with L3 Technologies, the GOED Board of Directors has approved an EDTIF post-performance tax credit of $1,259,146 and a $100,000 grant that combined represents 20 percent of the estimated $6,759,731 of new state revenue, which may be earned over nine years.
+Each year L3 Technologies meets the criteria in its contract with the state, the company will earn a portion of the total tax credit rebate.

 The Utah Legislature has authorized economic development incentives in the form of post-performance tax rebates.
 Eligible companies work with the Utah Governor’s Office of Economic Development to outline specific performance criteria.
 Once GOED confirms those criteria have been met, companies can receive a refund up to 30 percent of the state taxes they paid for up to 20 years.